What Is Double Rotator Cuff Repair?

 Double rotator repair can provide a secure and low profile repair with excellent contact between tendon and bone.
 This means better stability in rotation and a better outcome.

 Am I a Candidate For Double Rotator Cuff Surgery?

 If you have experienced a rotator cuff tear and want to find out more about treatment options, contact Dr. Goradia for an appointment.
-He sees patients in two locations, Glen Allen and Chester.
+He serves patients throughout the greater Richmond, Virginia area and beyond, seeing patients in his Glen Allen and Midlothian offices.